Quick Answer: What Is Self-Employment?

 Pros and Cons of Self-Employment

 Being self-employed has many benefits, but it also has some drawbacks.
 For example, working for someone else can give you a regular monthly wage.
 You don’t even have to earn that much; just enough to cover your living expenses and pay your bills on time is all many people need.
 If you are self-employed, you must ensure that your business is profitable, or else you don’t have any money coming in.
 It is your responsibility not just to work hard at the business itself but also to make money from it.
+Financial platforms like SoFi and NerdWallet recommend that self-employed individuals set aside at least 25–30% of their income for taxes and operating costs each month.

 Pros of Self Employment